Docufi3d/Fund-13/Readme.md

 ## ✅ Project Overview

-Docufi3d (now rebranded as **BlockSign.io**) is a platform for secure digital signatures and blockchain-based document authentication, with a focus on:
+Docufi3d is a platform for secure digital signatures and blockchain-based document authentication, with a focus on:

 The project was proposed and funded in **Catalyst Fund 13** under the "Cardano Partners: Enterprise R&D" category.